hiteshbhavsar/hiteshbhavsar/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

-I'm Hitesh from India :india: and I do web development.
+I'm Hitesh from India and I do web development :atom:.
 I really enjoy learing new languages and technologies.
 Currently I am learning React.js.
 And I have a 2+ years experience in working with .Net framework

 <!--<p align="center">
   <b><i>Let's connect!
 Find me on the web.</i></b>-->